A Complete Guide To Mardi Himal Trek

 Please note that the list above is fundamental.
-Please check my article on Nepal Trekking Gear List for a fully comprehensive list.
+Please check my Nepal Trekking Gear List article for a fully comprehensive list.

 Guided vs. independent trek

 Mardi Himal Trek can be done with or without a guide.
 It depends on you and how much experience you have in high-altitude trekking.

 If you decide to do the trek solo, you need to prepare well to complete the trek.
 The Mardi Himal Trail is well marked with white and blue stripes, and you can see the signs point in the direction.
 So, there is very little chance of getting lost on the trail.
 Also, finding accommodation is not that tough as there are many teahouses along the trail.
 You need to get to the teahouse and ask for the room and the food.

 If you are an inexperienced hiker, this trek might be challenging; high altitude, unpredictable weather, and steep ascend and descends, so it is highly recommended to join on tour.
 You can find many trekking tours from Kathmandu to Mardi Himal, including accommodation, transport, permits, guides, entire board, etc. It’s a great option if you want a stress-free hiking holiday.

 However, if you don’t want to trek with a group, then you can easily hire guides or porter for the trek.
 Guides usually charge around US$25 per day, including their food and accommodation.
 You can share the guide with two or more people as well.
 At the same time, the porters charge US$20 per day, including their food and accommodation.
 Porters carry up to 25kg.
 You can hire one porter for two trekkers if you don’t pack too much.

 Some Tips for Mardi Himal Trek

 - Packing correctly for the trek is very crucial.
 Thus, pack appropriate gear and equipment according to the trekking season you are trekking in.

 - If you are trekking during the monsoon season, pack your rain gear: Pack rain jackets, good-quality trekking boots with sturdy soles, waterproof socks, and trekking pants.